On the derived category of 1-motives: The mixed realisation

 This is a refinement of the category defined by Jannsen \cite[Ch.
 1]{jannsen} and Deligne \cite{3points}: the refinement is that on the $\ell$-adic components of an object, the filtration is required to be a weight filtration.
 Huber also defined a triangulated $t$-category $D_\cMR$, with heart $\cMR$ (\loccit Def.
 11.1.3); it comes with a canonical functor (\loccit p.
 94)

 which is the identity on the hearts.

-These categories are not sufficient for our purposes: instead, whe shall use the categories $\cMR^P$ and $D_{\cMR^P}$ of \cite[Def.
-21.1.1 and 21.1.3]{HuberLN}, which restrict the Hodge components to polarizable mixed Hodge structures: by definition, $\cMR^P$ is a full subcategory of $\cMR$.
-There is the same formalism as above (\loccit Prop.
-21.1.4), which maps to the previous one.
+These categories are not sufficient for our purposes: instead, we shall use the categories $\cMR^P$ and $D_{\cMR^P}$ of \emph{polarizable} mixed realisations, see \cite[Def.
+21.1.1 and 21.1.3]{HuberLN}.
+Recall that an object $A\in \cMR$ of pure weight $n$ is called polarizable if there is a morphism $A\otimes A\to \Q(-n)$ which induces a polarization on the associated pure Hodge structure.
+Let $\cMR^P_n$ be the abelian category of polarizable mixed realisations of weight $n$.
+The category $\cMR^P$ is the subcategory of $\cMR$ whose objects $H$ satisfy $\gr_n^W H\in\cMR^P_n$ for all $n$.
+There is the same formalism as above \cite[Prop.
+21.1.4]{HuberLN}, which maps to the previous one.

 We need an ``effective" full subcategory $\cMR^{P,\eff}\subset \cMR^P$, and a corresponding effective triangulated category $D_{\cMR^P}^\eff\subset D_{\cMR^P}$: